dokku/ansible-dokku/README.md

 - default: `0.0.2`
 - type: `string`
-- description: Version of dokku-daemon to install
+- description: The version of dokku-daemon to install

 ### dokku_hostname